-The Windows operating system will consolidate configuration and status information for all hardware and software components into a single, structured database called the Windows Registry.
-Management applications can use Win32 API's over the network via Remote Procedure Call (RPC) to access configuration and status information about all system components.
-The Registry will contain both static and dynamic information.
-For hardware components, information will include manufacturer and device identification, resources allocated to each device, and device specific configuration.
-Applications will store configuration information, including manufacturer name, package name and current version number.
-Operating system settings and user configuration information will also be recorded in the Registry.
+Windows 95 will consolidate configuration and status information for all hardware and software components into a single, structured database called the Windows Registry.
+Management applications can use Win32 APIs over the network via RPCs to access configuration and status information about all system components.

+The Registry contains both static and dynamic information.
+For hardware components, information includes manufacturer and device identification, resources allocated to each device, and device-specific configuration.
+Applications store configuration information, including manufacturer name, package name, and current version number.
+Operating system settings and user configuration information are also recorded in the Registry.